kgabriel-hashicorp/demo-root-module/README.md

 This repository contains the standards we recommend having for a root module in Terraform.

 * Recommended CI Checks
-* Release Management Implementations and examples
+* Release Management Implementation and Examples
 * Module Ownership

 This is a root module that will consume the terraform-aws-app module